wofsauge/IsaacDocs/docs/EntityPlayer.md

 Returns the other player of pair characters or the other form of characters with multiple forms.

-???- note "Note"
-	* When called on Jacob, returns Esau.
+- When called on Jacob, returns Esau.
-	* When called on Esau, returns Jacob.
+- When called on Esau, returns Jacob.
-	* When called on Tainted Forgotten, returns Tainted Forgotten's Soul.
+- When called on Tainted Forgotten, returns Tainted Forgotten's Soul.
-	* When called on Tainted Forgotten's Soul, returns Tainted Forgotten.
+- When called on Tainted Forgotten's Soul, returns Tainted Forgotten.
-	* When called on Tainted Lazarus, it will only return the Flip Lazarus, if the player has the Birthright item.
+- When called on Tainted Lazarus, it will only return the Flip Lazarus, if the player has the Birthright item.
 Otherwise it returns nil.
-	* When called on any other character, returns nil.
+- When called on any other character, returns nil.
 ___
 ### Get·Pill () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }